If an insurer plans to change or terminate your policy, it's vital that you know beforehand.

-The changes are set to come in on 1 April 2019, the same time as the new classification system.
-Insurers have until April 2019 to implement the changes, so you could receive information regarding changes any time between now and then.
+The new protections were implemented on 1 April 2019, the same time as the new classification system started rolling out.
+Insurers have until April 2020 to shift to the new tier system, so you could receive information regarding changes any time between now and then.

 What else is changing as part of the 2019 reforms?

 Originally announced back in October 2017, the government reforms aim to reshape the PHI industry in Australia.
-The upcoming changes will see:
+Here are some of the changes:

 - Discounts for 18- to 29-year-olds.
-Insurers will be able to offer under-30s a discount up to a maximum of 10% on annual premiums.
+Insurers can now offer under-30s a discount up to a maximum of 10% on annual premiums.

 - Better access to mental health services.
-Insurers will be able to waive waiting periods for those seeking mental health treatments.
+Insurers are now obligated to waive waiting periods when someone seeking mental health treatment upgrades their policy.

 - Better care for rural and regional Australians.
-The reforms will improve care for those in rural areas by allowing PHI companies to offer accommodation benefits through general cover.
+The reforms will improve care for those in rural areas by allowing PHI companies to offer accommodation benefits through hospital cover.